-Connections will work collaboratively with The Centers and Dr. Hair to provide Medication Assisted Treatment to identified who are identified across Region 8.
-Also, Harbor house is working with Dr. Michael Mancino to identify a waivered prescriber.
-Once this has been identified, Connections will collaborate with Harbor House to provide MAT to clients in Region 8.
-We will have the ability to use telemedicine to increase accessibility for clients in Region 8.
+Connections will work collaboratively with The Centers and Dr. Hair to provide Medication Assisted Treatment to identified who are identified across Region 2.
+We will have the ability to use telemedicine to increase accessibility for clients in Region 2.
 If the demand exceeds the available staff needed to provide MAT, Connections will seek out and collaborate with other providers or waivered prescribers to meet this need.